RiazBhuiyanX/python-metrics-engine/README.md

 ## 🐞 Challenges & Bugs I Solved

-Building this project wasn't a straight line — it took a lot of trial, error, and iteration.
-Below are some real-world issues I encountered and resolved along the way:
+Building this project wasn’t a straight line — it took a lot of trial, error, and iteration.
+Below are some real issues I ran into and how I resolved them along the way:

 ---

 ### 1. Timeframe Confusion & Too-Short Testing Windows

-I originally started with **1-minute candles**, testing a simple **Mean Reversion strategy** using a ±0.5% threshold and an All-In execution model.
-That gave me only about **3 hours of market activity**, which quickly felt unrealistic.
-The results were noisy and unstable — too few trades, too fast dynamics, and very little actionable insight.
+In my first attempt, I started with **1-minute candles** and a simple mean reversion strategy (using a ±0.5% threshold) in All-In mode.
+That gave me only about **3 hours of market data** to play with, which in hindsight was almost useless.
+The results were super noisy and unstable — too few trades, happening too fast, and basically no meaningful insights.

-After testing multiple configurations, I eventually **settled on 5-minute candles with 1000 bars (~3.5 days)**, which offered a good balance between noise reduction and signal density.
+After some thought (and a few facepalms), I switched to **5-minute candles with 1000 bars (\~3.5 days)**.
+This offered a much better balance: it smoothed out some noise compared to 1-minute data but still provided enough trades and action to be informative.

 ---

 ### 2. Parameter Tuning by Observation, Not Overfitting

-My initial 0.5% threshold was too wide for short-term candles — the strategy barely traded.
-Through experimentation, I found that **0.2% worked better** for capturing micro-deviations, especially on the 5-minute timeframe.
+My initial ±0.5% price threshold (for mean reversion entries) was way too wide on short-term data — the strategy barely traded at all.
+It was basically asleep at the wheel. 😅 Through experimentation, I found that a **0.2% threshold** worked much better for capturing micro-deviations on the 5-minute timeframe.

-I also realized that I didn’t need to look back 20 candles at 1m resolution — I could look at just **10 candles of 5m**, reducing computation while keeping the same market scope.
+I also realized I didn’t need to look back 20 candles at 1m resolution as I originally planned.
+Using **10 candles of 5m** data gave a similar look-back window (50 minutes of data) with far less noise and computation.
+This was a nice simplification that kept things efficient without losing insight.

 ---

 ### 3. Designing the Scaled Execution Mode

-Initially, I only had an All-In model.
-But it quickly became clear that this was too binary and rigid — once capital was deployed, it couldn’t respond to new signals.
+Initially, I only coded an All-In execution model.
+It didn’t take long to see that this was too binary and rigid — once the strategy went all-in, it couldn’t respond to any new signals until it fully exited, which meant a lot of missed opportunities and inflexibility.

-I implemented a **Scaled Mode** (95% buy / 5% sell), but this also introduced edge cases — like when the USDT balance was under 10.
-I had to explicitly prevent micro-trades that distorted results and made no practical sense.
+That realization led me to implement the **Scaled mode** (95% buy / 5% sell).
+However, introducing this mode created new edge cases — for example, what to do when the USDT balance fell under \$10.
+I had to explicitly prevent those tiny micro-trades that would distort results (and realistically wouldn’t be worth it).
+This part was a bit of a headache to get right, but it made the simulation much more realistic.

 ---

 ### 4. Rounding Bug That Broke Trade Logic

-At one point, I was rounding values **before checking trade conditions**, which led to logic errors where trades were skipped even though enough capital existed.
+At one point, I discovered I was rounding the portfolio values **before** checking the trade conditions.
+This led to some weird logic errors where a trade was skipped even though, in reality, there was enough capital to execute it.
-It took a while to notice that I was essentially discarding valid trades due to premature rounding.

-Fixing this small bug improved trade accuracy and signal alignment across runs.
+This bug had me scratching my head for a while.
+I eventually realized I was essentially throwing away real available funds due to premature rounding.
+Once I fixed it (by handling exact comparisons in raw values and rounding only for reporting), trade execution became accurate and consistent with the signals.

 ---

 ### 5. Overoptimistic Metrics Early On

-In early versions, I calculated metrics like CAGR and Sharpe as if I was running over **a full year** — which made every strategy look amazing on paper.
-But that was misleading: the test window was only 3.5 days.
+In early versions, I was calculating metrics like CAGR and Sharpe as if the simulation was running over **a full year** — which made every strategy look amazingly good on paper 😅.
+For example, a 3% gain over 3 days was being projected as thousands of percent annualized.
+Clearly, that was misleading because our test window was just 3.5 days.

-I rewrote the metrics logic to reflect only the **actual simulation duration**, making the results much more realistic and honest.
+I corrected the metrics logic to reflect only the **actual simulation duration**.
+This made the reported results much more realistic and honest.
+The strategies suddenly looked a lot less spectacular, but at least it wasn’t fantasy-land anymore.

 ---

 ### ✅ Final Thoughts

-None of these were "big showstopper" bugs — but together, they shaped the final quality and credibility of the project.
-I treated each issue not just as a fix, but as a learning opportunity to make the framework more robust and realistic.
+None of these were giant, showstopper bugs by themselves — but together they definitely shaped the final quality and credibility of the project.
+I treated each issue not just as something to fix, but as a chance to learn and to make the framework more robust and realistic.

-In the end, what you're seeing is the result of **dozens of small course corrections** — and that process was honestly the most valuable part.
+In the end, what you see here is the result of **dozens of small course corrections** — and honestly, that iterative process was the most valuable part of the whole project for me.

 ## 🎯 Final Reflections

-Coming into this challenge, I had never written or traded a real algorithmic strategy before.
-My only reference point was how we run our physical store — where we try to buy trending items before others, and sell them at a premium.
-That mindset helped me approach the markets in a way that felt intuitive: **find patterns, manage inventory (capital), and survive volatility.**
+Coming into this challenge, I had never built or traded a real algorithmic strategy before.
+My only frame of reference was how we run our physical store — where we try to buy trending items early and sell them at a premium.
+That down-to-earth experience turned out to be surprisingly relevant: it got me to approach the market intuitively, thinking in terms of **finding patterns, managing inventory (capital), and surviving volatility**.

 ---

-I didn’t try to “beat the market” with fancy indicators or aggressive curve fitting.
+I didn’t try to “beat the market” with a mess of fancy indicators or aggressive curve-fitting.
 Instead, I focused on:

 - Building clear, interpretable strategies
-- Managing risk carefully
+- Managing risk carefully at each step
-- Making honest assumptions
+- Making honest, reasonable assumptions
-- And learning from every failed test
+- And learning from every failed test or bad trade

-Along the way, I encountered bugs, bad metrics, unrealistic assumptions, and edge cases I hadn’t planned for — and every one of them taught me something new.
+Along the way, I encountered bugs, bad metrics, unrealistic assumptions, and edge cases I hadn’t planned for — and each of those taught me something and made the final result better.

 ---

-More than anything, this project gave me a deeper appreciation for how **fragile trading strategies can be**, and how much value there is in simplicity, clarity, and robustness.
+More than anything, this project gave me a deeper appreciation for how **fragile trading strategies can be**, and how much value there is in keeping things simple, clear, and robust.

-Whether or not my code was perfect, I’m proud of how I approached the problem: like a real-world trader would — with curiosity, discipline, and a healthy respect for uncertainty.
+Whether or not my code is perfect, I’m proud of how I approached the problem: like a real-world trader would — with curiosity, discipline, and a healthy respect for uncertainty.

 ## 📎 Appendix & Project Info